eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

 * Instantiate the Edge Node creating an object of such class with a name.
 * Create a new :code:`InferenceDataType` from an array of bytes.
-* Send a data synchronously and wait for the solution by calling :code:`request_inference`.
+* Send a data synchronously and wait for the inference by calling :code:`request_inference`.

 .. tabs::